ethancma/dotfiles/README.md

 # Ethan's dotfiles

-This respository is store my dotfiles for
+This respository is to store my dotfiles for
 * vim
 * zsh